-The Gynecologic Oncology department at the Cancer Center at Northeast Georgia Medical Center offers the latest, state-of-the-art treatment for the following:
+Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

-- Carcinoma of the uterus, ovaries, cervix, vagina, vulva
+- Carcinoma of the uterus, ovaries, cervix, vagina, and vulva

 - Other gynecologic diseases

-The gynecologic oncologists manage the patient’s surgery and chemotherapy treatment, while working closely with other specialists to ensure the patient has the highest quality medical care.
-A team approach includes:
+Gynecologic oncologists manage a patient’s surgery and chemotherapy treatment while working closely with other specialists to ensure the patient has the highest quality medical care.
+Our team approach includes:

 - Access to specialized oncology nutritionist

 - Access to specialized oncology licensed social worker

 Types of Surgery

 Minimally invasive surgery is performed through small incisions.
 Using specialized techniques, miniature cameras, tiny fiber-optic flashlights, and high-definition monitors, the entire operation requires only a stitch or two to close.
 This allows the patient to recover quickly with less pain and blood loss.

 Surgeons can also use the da Vinci Surgical System to perform minimally invasive surgery on women who would normally require an open procedure, giving them the benefits of quicker recovery, fewer complications, and reduced pain.